 As discussed, management consulting isn't no cake walk.
 There will be stressful times where you'll have a million different tasks, 10% of the time you need and then on top of that, your partner will ask you for a "quick analysis" that they want to run by the CEO for a meeting in thirty minutes.
 When your interviewers crank up the stress level, by throwing out an insane series of numbers or a complex formula or some mind-bendingly complicated problem, they aren't just doing it for the fun of making you sweat.
 They're doing it because they've faced similar pressure on the job, and they want to understand how you handle it.

 Once an interviewer is confident that you can do the work, the questions they'll be asking themselves will start to change in nature.
 They'll want to know whether you'll be able to push that work forward successfully for the firm.
 Essentially, they'll be asking: yes, they can do the work, but can they really sell the work?
-To motivate their team?
-To convince their partner the solution is right?
-To ultimately convince their client to take action?Go to next section: can you sell the work?
+Or can they motivate their team?
+Or, ultimately, can they convince their partner and client that their approach is right?